Directives¶

 The

-directive allows a user to define metadata information to be added during a publish event.
-This directive supports the following options:- :labels: value (space separated strings)¶
+confluence_metadatadirective allows a user to define metadata information to be added during a publish event.
+This directive supports the following options:- :editor: value (v1, v2)¶

 A space-separated list of label strings to apply to a page.
 The following example will result in the labels